The Bazaar Voice

 Social media can’t get the job done alone

-Social is leading the way in doing this, and it’s starting to change e-commerce as a result.
-In fact, product discovery on social media is growing, with more than 80% of shoppers saying they’ve discovered a product they were interested in on social media, up from 58% in 2017.
+Social media is leading the way in doing this, and it’s starting to change e-commerce as a result.
+Discovery on social is growing, with nearly 80% of shoppers saying they’ve discovered a new product on social media.

-Instagram launched shoppable photos in 2016—as illustrated in the example below—which began to change the way brands thought about marketing and sales within the realm of social media, especially on mobile.
+Instagram launched shoppable photos in 2016 which began to change the way brands thought about marketing and sales within the realm of social media, especially on mobile.

-Bazaarvoice takes this shopping experience a step further, though, as demonstrated in the example from Crate & Barrel, below.
-Customers are able to easily explore items featured in imagery and make purchases.
-It’s essentially an Instagram storefront that lets users scroll, shop, and be inspired, and it engages consumers at the point when their interest in a product—and their excitement for it—is at its peak.
+Bazaarvoice takes this shopping experience a step further, though.
+Customers are able to easily explore items featured in photos and make purchases.
+It’s essentially an Instagram storefront that lets users scroll, shop, and be inspired.
+Plus, it engages consumers at the point when their interest in a product — and their excitement for it — is at its peak (this is huge).

-When we scroll through images and videos shared by brands, influencers, friends, and acquaintances, we may see something that catches our eye—a pair of shoes, a piece of jewelry, a kitchen gadget, and much more—and there’s that familiar spark of discovery we experience in a retail environment.
+When we scroll through photos and videos shared by brands, influencers, friends, and acquaintances, we may see something that catches our eye — a pair of shoes, a piece of jewelry, a kitchen gadget, you name it — and there’s that familiar spark of discovery we experience in a retail environment.

 And product discovery on Instagram has had the most growth among social sites, with 48% of consumers finding products there, up from 18% in 2017.
 But other social sites have also experienced a growth in discovery among shoppers:

 But while social media may inspire consumers, scrolling through lifestyle content on Instagram alone doesn’t create that discovery-shopping experience for the consumer.
-With the introduction of shoppable social, it’s getting closer—you no longer have to interrupt the flow of images to direct a customer to your account bio and ask them to click a link—but it’s still not quite there.
+With the introduction of shoppable social content, it’s getting closer.
+You no longer have to interrupt the flow of photos to direct a customer to your account bio and ask them to click a link — but it’s still not quite there.

 Luckily, there’s a better way to give shoppers the experience they want.
-It involves bringing social and commerce together, and it’s what Bazaarvoice is all about.
+It involves bringing social and commerce together.

 Social commerce solves the discovery problem